alexrintt/jp-resources/README.md

 # Learning kanji

-There's a plenty of ways of learning kanjis.
+There's a plenty of ways to learn kanji.

 Helpful articles and websites: